laialaodi/markdown-of-script/2023-04-28-harry-potter-english-script.markdown

 **Harry**: Expelliarmus!

-Voldemort dead.
+Voldemort fall down and dead.

 **Everyone**: Hooray!
 Hooray!
 Harry Potter is the hero!

-Harry take The Resurrection Stone from Voldemort and turn to Hermione and Ron.
+Harry turn to Hermione and Ron.

 **Harry**: Are you thinking what I'm thinking?

 **Hermione and Ron**: Yes.

 Harry, Ron and Hermione go to Dumbledore's body.
-Harry put The Resurrection Stone on Dumbledore's body.
+Harry take out The Resurrection Stone from his pocket and put it on Dumbledore's body.
 Dumbledore reborn.
 Dumbledore smile to them.

 **Dumbledore**: At last, you come.